 One of the frustrating things about administering a Text Role-playing Game is the fact that some people do not read, and where they say they read they do not comprehend.

 People often mix up reading skills with comprehension skills but they are two different things.
-Reading, by definition, involves knowing the words you see and understanding their meaning, however with the advent of the internet I think reading has a different meaning.
+Reading, by definition, involves knowing the words you see and understanding their individual meaning, however with the advent of the internet I think reading has a different meaning.
+Comprehension is knowing how to apply the information you have read.

 JB's Definition: The new meaning of "Reading" for some people is to see the words but not necessarily understand them or skip over the words but still expect to understand what is being communicated.